 Hydraulic Jacking SystemsA hydraulic jack performs the same functions as any other type of jack.
 They can be used to lift vehicles, heavy equipment or other large weights to aid in mounting, moving or repairs.
 They can also be used for applications such as low-rise elevators and even smaller applications, such as dental chairs.
 The difference between these and other types of jacks, however, is that they use hydraulic principles to lift the weight more easily.

-Hydraulic lifting power works on the principal that pressure is the same at all points within a closed container.
+How It WorksHydraulic lifting power works on the principal that pressure is the same at all points within a closed container.
 In a hydraulic system, hydraulic fluid is contained in both a large and a small container, which are linked by hydraulic tubes.
 A small amount of pressure in the smaller tube translates to the same amount of pressure in the larger container, but over a wider area, resulting in greater force.
 Leaving the math aside, this means that a small amount of force can lift a much greater load than would otherwise be possible using smaller containers.
 This principal was noted back in the seventeenth century, and has been used to great effect in many different industries.